Metanoia Retreats and Courses

 “Thanks to this retreat our people are thirsting to discover and go more deeply into contemplative prayer” Very Rev Brian J. Welding, JCD, STL.
 St Michael the Archangel Pittsburgh Pennsylvania USA.

-You can buy this books from the following websites:
+You can buy these books from the following Mercier Press website:

-Click on the book covers to visit David Torkington Books on his website.
+Click on the book covers to visit David Torkington Books on Mercier Press website.